 A student in grades 9-12 will be advanced a grade level based on the number of course credits earned.
-[See Grade Level Classification on page 69.]
+[See Grade-Level Classification.]

 Students will also have multiple opportunities to retake EOC assessments.
-[See Graduation on page 70 and Standardized Testing on page 99.]
+[See Graduation on page 69 and Standardized Testing.]